-- 7. The Society will seek to abide by and operate in accordance with the Co-operative Values and Principles, so far as is consistent with the condition for registration as a community benefit society.
+- 6. The Society will seek to abide by and operate in accordance with the Co-operative Values and Principles, so far as is consistent with the charitable nature of the Society.

 - (a) The Co-operative Principles are:

 - (i) Voluntary and open membership

 - (ii) Democratic member control

 - (iii) Member economic participation

 - (iv) Autonomy and independence

 - (v) Education, training and information

 - (vi) Co-operation among co-operatives

 - (vii) Concern for the community.

 - (b) The Co-operative Values are:

 - (i) self-help

 - (ii) self-responsibility

 - (iii) democracy

 - (iv) equality

 - (v) equity

 - (vi) solidarity.